Flagging & Traffic Control

 Salaries According to BLS

 The median salary for someone in a career related to flagging and traffic control is $41,440.
-This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

-Amount of Education Required for Careers Related to Flagging and Traffic Control
+Amount of Education Required for Careers Related to Flagging & Traffic Control

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to flagging and traffic control have obtained the following education levels.